Avan Ivan (soundtrack): Development

-Bala's norm collaborator Ilaiyaraaja was initially considered to be scoring the film, but the former chose his son Yuvan Shankar Raja as the composer; he felt that since Avan Ivan was a "youth-centric film", Yuvan would bring the right feel to the music.
+Bala's norm collaborator Ilaiyaraaja was initially considered to be scoring the film, but the former chose his son Yuvan Shankar Raja as the composer; he felt that since Avan Ivan was a youth-centric film, Yuvan would bring the right feel to the music.
 It is the second collaboration between Yuvan and Bala following Nandhaa (2001).

 Yuvan refrained from using Western musical elements such as synths and auto-tune, his usual style of compositions.
 Instead he went ahead with ethnic Indian sounds, and further disclosed that the entire album and score was recorded live.
 Yuvan recorded the orchestral portions in one take, after few rehearsals, inspired from Ilayaraaja's work.
-On Independence Day (15 August 2010), he recorded an intense pathos song ("Mudhal Murai") with vocals by Vijay Prakash, while the following month, he recorded several different Indian folk drums with 40 people.
+On Independence Day (15 August 2010), he recorded an intense pathos song ("Mudhal Murai") with vocals by Vijay Prakash.
+The following month, he recorded several different Indian folk drums with 40 people.
 Yuvan revealed that he was given over two months time for composing each song, while Bala later commented that his work was of "international standard".
 Na.
 Muthukumar penned the lyrics for all the tracks.
 The song "Oru Malayoram" featured vocals by children Priyanka, Srinisha Jayaseelan and Nithyashree, who were participants in the second season of the reality-based singing-competition Airtel Super Singer Junior.

 Release

 The soundtrack rights were acquired by Sony Music India.
 Yuvan handed the master recording of the album on 18 March 2011.
 The soundtrack album was released exactly one month later, on 18 April 2011 by Bala's mentor Balu Mahendra in a grand event held at the Residency Towers, Chennai.
 However, the songs had been leaked to the internet few days before the official release, after Sony Music had sent the master copies to abroad earlier.

 Only one songs from the soundtrack, "Dia Dia Dole", was used in its entirety, along with an altered shorter version of "Rasathi", parts of "Mudhal Murai" and a small bit song "Adi Kavakara Kiliye" as of 1 minute.
-While "Avanapathi" and "Oru Malayoram" were completely left out in the movie.
-The film, however, featured two additional tracks, not included in the soundtrack, which would be released in a second edition.
+While "Avanapathi" and "Oru Malayoram" were completely left out from the film.
+The film, however, featured two additional tracks, which not included in the soundtrack.